-Section 9.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time look at the decision they made on your first appeal.
+Section 9.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time

+If the Quality Improvement Organization has turned down your appeal and you choose to continue getting care after your coverage for the care has ended, then you can make a Level 2 Appeal.
+During a Level 2 Appeal, you ask the Quality Improvement Organization to take another look at the decision they made on your first appeal.
 If the Quality Improvement Organization turns down your Level 2 Appeal, you may have to pay the full cost for your home health care, or skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services after the date when we said your coverage would end.